 The Spider-Man: No Way Home Trailer & Plot

-Before the trailer came out in August, viewers only knew they’d see Peter Parker dealing with the fallout of Far From Home.
+Before the first teaser trailer came out in August, viewers only knew they’d see Peter Parker dealing with the fallout of Far From Home.
 In a mid-credits scene, it was revealed that Peter was being framed for the murder of Jake Gyllenhaal's Mysterio, who actually recorded himself revealing Spider-Man's true identity.

 However, once the No Way Home trailer was released on Aug.
 23 after someone leaked an unedited version online and sent the fandom into utter chaos, it became clear that the movie would center around a spell Doctor Strange cast to make people forget Spider-Man’s identity.
 Of course, that had Multiversal implications.